hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## Update to RFC1995 for IXFR-over-TCP

-For clarity - an IXFR-over-TCP server compliant with this specification MUST be able to handle multiple concurrent IXoT requests on a single XoT connection (for the same and different zones) and SHOULD send the responses as soon as they are available, which might be out-of-order compared to the requests.
+For clarity - an IXFR-over-TCP server compliant with this specification MUST be able to handle multiple concurrent IXoT requests on a single TCP connection (for the same and different zones) and SHOULD send the responses as soon as they are available, which might be out-of-order compared to the requests.